panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 [Try the demo.](https://codesandbox.io/s/sorted-renderer-efuj6?file=/src/index.ts)

 Now let's look closer at the sorter instantiation line: `this.sorter = new SortAlphabetically()`.
-This is programming to an implementation, because `ListRenderer` uses a *concrete* implementation of the sorter, and exactly `SortAlphabetically` implementation.
+This is programming to implementation, because `ListRenderer` uses a *concrete* implementation of the sorter, and exactly `SortAlphabetically` implementation.

 Is programming to an implementation a problem?
 The answer depends on *how your code would change in the future*.

-If you are sure that list renderer will sort the names in alphabetically ascending order &mdash; then the programming to the concrete sorting implementation is good.
+If you are sure that the list renderer will sort the names in alphabetically ascending order &mdash; then the programming to the concrete sorting implementation is good.
 No problem with such a design.

 ### 2.1 Changing implementations

-But you might have difficulties with the *programming to an implementation* if the sorting implementation might *change* in the future, or that you need different implementations depending on runtime values.
+But you might have difficulties with the *programming to implementation* if the sorting implementation might *change* in the future, or if you need different implementations depending on runtime values.

 For example, you might want to sort the names alphabetically in ascending or descending order depending on the user's choice.

-When using programming to an implementation when the implementation can change, you will start bloating your main component with the implementation details.
+When using programming to implementation when the implementation can change, you will start bloating your main component with the implementation details.
 This quickly makes your code hard to reason about and hard to change:

 ```typescript{4-6}
 class ListRenderer {